neteinstein/neteinstein/README.md

 ![Pedro Vicente](https://github.com/neteinstein/neteinstein/raw/master/github-header.png)

 ☝️ Yes this is creepy.
-I found that funny, so I left it.
+I find that funny... so I kept it 😆

 ## Who?